TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-multi-tile-snapshots.md

 {% include candid-image.html src="/assets/images/infinisheet/event-sourced-spreadsheet-data-tracer-bullet.svg" alt="Event Sourced Spreadsheet Data Tracer Bullet Development" %}

 I have a structure in place to support multi-chunk snapshots with separate blobs representing individual tiles of content in spreadsheet space.
 Currently, each snapshot is a single tile holding all the data.
-I should be able to switch out the current implementation with one that supports multiple tiles.
-In theory, with a minimum of fuss.
+In theory, it should be simple to switch out the current implementation with one that supports multiple tiles.

 # Grid Tile Format